Gloved hand using pruning shears to trim a small tree branch.

 When to remove a tree

-That beautiful, towering oak in front of your home may have kept watch for years, but it can quickly become a risk once it reaches the end of its life.
-Look for signs of health issues in your trees – excessive damage, rot, dead branches or fungal infections.
 Health isn’t the only reason to remove a tree, of course.
-Sometimes trees can begin to lean or simply sprout up in a dangerous position, like over the spot where you park your car.3 In any case, always consult a professional to determine whether the tree should be removed and avoid trying to remove it yourself.
+Sometimes trees can begin to lean or simply sprout up in a dangerous position, like over the spot where you park your car.
+In any case, consider consulting a professional to determine whether the tree should be removed and avoid trying to remove it yourself.[4]

 Protect your home and property